jianhuizhai/PostProcessing/README.md

 data_process.py is a python file for read the dat file and plot it by using matplotlib module in python.

 data_print.py is a python file for generate the dat file.

+line_segments_intersection.py is function for determination of intersection of two segments. intersection_test.py is a simple test for above function.